 - The smart cities policy context aims to support the energy union and the Urban Agenda.

 - The Energy Performance of Buildings Directive (EPBD) promotes smart technologies in buildings to increase their energy efficiency.

 - The EU Covenant of Mayors for Climate & Energy brings together thousands of local governments voluntarily committed to implementing EU climate and energy objectives in cities.

 - The Strategic Energy Technology Plane (SET-Plan) promotes research and innovation efforts across Europe by supporting the most impactful technologies in the EU's transformation to a low-carbon energy system.

-- The Smart Cities Information System (SCIS), which provides a lasting repository of smart city project information and serving as a knowledge platform to exchange data, experience and know-how.
+- The Smart Cities Information System (SCIS), which provides a lasting repository of information on smart city projects and serves as a knowledge platform to exchange data, experience and know-how.